The role of assignment in defining and identifying causal effects in randomized trials

 \section{EXAMPLE CAUSAL STRUCTURE \# 2}

 To better appreciate the results in the previous section, it helps to consider a second causal structure obtained from the DAG in Figure \ref{fig:DAG2} by removing the $Z \rightarrow X$ and $X \rightarrow Y$ arrows.
 The resulting simplified DAG represents an exclusion restriction assumption by eliminating the $Z \rightarrow X \rightarrow Y$ path, such that now assignment $Z$ does not affect the outcome except through treatment $A$.
 We note in passing that the structure of the DAG in Figure \ref{fig:DAG2}, different from that of the DAG in Figure \ref{fig:DAG1}, does not necessarily impose a temporal ordering between $Z$ and $X$ in the sense that under the DAG in Figure \ref{fig:DAG2}, $X$ could also denote baseline covariates.

-The exclusion restriction means that under this causal structure, the counterfactual outcome $Y^{z,a}$ reflecting joint intervention to set assignment $Z$ to $z$ and treatment $A$ to $a$ is equal to the counterfactual outcome $Y^{a}$ reflecting intervention only to set treatment $A$ to $a$, that is, $Y^{z,a} = Y^a$, and we can also conclude that $\E[Y^{z,a}] = \E[Y^{a}]$.
+The exclusion restriction means that under this causal structure, the counterfactual outcome $Y^{z,a}$ reflecting joint intervention to set assignment $Z$ to $z$ and treatment $A$ to $a$ is equal to the counterfactual outcome $Y^{a}$ reflecting intervention only to set treatment $A$ to $a$, that is, $Y^{z,a} = Y^a$, and we can also conclude that $\E[Y^{z,a}] = \E[Y^{a}]$ \cite{robins1996identification, robins1998correction, hernan2024causal}.